siffiejoe/lua-modjail/README.md

 (e.g. [compat52.lua][3]) you have to do it *before* you `require( "modjail" )`.

-In case you have written you own searcher/loader function for Lua modules, and you want to provide isolated environments for them too, the return value of the `require` call for `modjail` is a function that creates proxy environments used for the jails.
+In case you have written your own searcher/loader function for Lua modules, and you want to provide isolated environments for them too, the return value of the `require` call for `modjail` is a function that creates proxy environments used for the jails.
 Use it like this: